escottgoodwin/lango-trans-de/README.md

 **USING A CUSTOM CORPUS**

-You can use a custom corpus of articles with the following format:
+You can use a custom corpus of articles in the following format:

     [
     {'article':'article1 text string','date':date1 string','link':'http://www.link1.com'},